Privitar raises $40 million to help companies protect sensitive data

 Privitar Publisher can also embed invisible watermarks in protected data so anything distributed without authorization can be more easily traced back to the responsible party — a deterrent for “unauthorized behavior.”

-Privitar also offers Privitar Lens, which is touted as a platform for building “privacy-preserving access to sensitive datasets,” and Privitar SecureLink, a data-linking system designed to thwart data silos and “overcome trust barriers” between multiple organizations looking to share information with each other.
+Privitar also offers Privitar Lens, which is touted as a platform for building “privacy-preserving access to sensitive data sets,” and Privitar SecureLink, a data-linking system designed to thwart data silos and “overcome trust barriers” between multiple organizations looking to share information with each other.

 Appetite

 With companies increasingly shifting to the cloud, laws such as Europe’s General Data Protection Regulation (GDPR) coming into effect, and technology giants like Facebook hitting the headlines for questionable data-harvesting practices, it’s clear the demand for data privacy smarts will only grow.
-Indeed, a number of companies are already capitalizing on this demand — a few months back, InCountry launched with $7 million in funding to help multinational companies store customer data locally and adhere to “data-sovereignty” regulations.
+Indeed, a number of companies are already capitalizing on this demand — a few months back, InCountry launched with $7 million in funding to help multinational companies store customer data locally and adhere to data sovereignty regulations.
 And last year, BigID raised $30 million to grow its automated data privacy management platform for enterprises.

 “There has been a noticeable increase in enterprises’ appetite for buying data privacy technology in recent years,” noted Accel partner Seth Pierrepont.
 “Through the team’s deep domain expertise and close ties to academia, Privitar has positioned itself as a thought leader in privacy innovation.”